Balticon: Virtual convention

 31, 2021, was also held as a virtual event.
 Admission to the virtual conventions was free in both years.
-A hybrid event is planned for Balticon 56.
-This will be the first time a charge is required to attend virtual programming.
+A hybrid event was planned for Balticon 56.
+This was the first time a charge was required to attend virtual programming.
+Balticon 57 was in-person, with many events streamed and later available for viewing by those who had purchased tickets or virtual passes.